Astemes/astemes-mocking-exercise/docs/20_Exercise 1/Exercise 1.md

 ![test5](img/Test1-5.png)

-Now there is actually two different things making this test fail.
+There is actually two different things making this test fail.
-The register needs to be `0x13` and there will be an overflow on the byte and we need to add some kind of modulo operation.
+The register needs to be `0x13` and there will be an overflow on the byte data type setting the register.
+We will need to add some kind of modulo operation to resolve this.

 When you have the test passing, the block diagram is getting a bit crowded and it is good time to do some refactoring.
-You could identify the "Channel to Bitmask.vi" and "Channel to Register.vi" as shown below.
+You could identify the "Channel to Bitmask.vi" and "Channel to Register.vi" in the "Set GPIO State.vi",as shown below.

 ![test5 refactor](img/post-test5-refactor.png)